briefnotion/RasFLED/README.md

 # RasFLED
 Create a control module multi colored light strips.
-The individual modules, running on an Arduino board, will be able to run as stand alone and or, while working together, as a single device.
+The individual modules, running on a Raspberry Pi 3b, will be able to run as stand alone and or, while working together, as a single device.
 The module will be able to be preprogrammed to display certain effects when triggered by different preprogrammed events.

 ## Description:
 LED is an acronym for Light Emitting Diode.
 My goal for this little project is to create a control module multi colored light strips.
 The individual modules, running on an Arduino board, will be able to run as stand alone and or, while working together, as a single device.
 The module will be able to be preprogrammed to display certain effects when triggered by different preprogrammed events.